Reasoning about External Calls: Conclusion: Summary, Related Work and Further Work

-\citet{stack-safety-csf2023} extend memory safety arguments to ``stack safety'': ensuring method calls and returns are well bracketed (aka ``structured''), and that the integrity and confidentially of both caller and callee are ensured, by assigning objects to security classes. \citet{schaeferCbC} has also adopted an information-flow approach to ensure confidentially by construction.

 \forget{ \paragraph{Future work} THERE AREN"T REALLY QUESTIONS ABOVE includes the questions mentioned above, and also \sdN{the investigation of more ways to approximate eventual access, footprint and framing operators}, and the application of these techniques to languages that rely on lexical nesting for access control such as Javascript \cite{ooToSecurity}, rather than public/private annotations; languages that support ownership types that can be leveraged for verification \cite{leveragingRust-oopsla2019,RustHornBelt-pldi2022,verus-oopsla2023}; and languages from the functional tradition such as OCAML, which is gaining imperative features such as ownership and uniqueness \cite{funk-ownership-oopsla2024,ocaml-ownership-icfp2024}.
-We expect our techniques can be incorporated into existing program verification tools \cite{Cok2022}, especially those attempting gradual verification \cite{gradual-verification-popl2024}, thus paving the way towards practical verification for the open world. } \paragraph{Future work}
+We expect our techniques can be incorporated into existing program verification tools \cite{Cok2022}, especially those attempting gradual verification \cite{gradual-verification-popl2024}, thus paving the way towards practical verification for the open world. }

-\susan{ We will look at the application of our techniques to languages that rely on lexical nesting for access control such as Javascript \cite{ooToSecurity}, rather than public/private annotations, languages that support ownership types such as Rust, leveraged for verification \cite{leveragingRust-oopsla2019,RustHornBelt-pldi2022,verus-oopsla2023}, and languages from the functional tradition such as OCAML, with features such as ownership and uniqueness\cite{funk-ownership-oopsla2024,ocaml-ownership-icfp2024}.
-These different language paradigms may lead us to refine our ideas for eventual access, footprints and framing operators. } We want to incorporate our techniques into existing program verification tools \cite{Cok2022}, especially those attempting gradual verification \cite{gradual-verification-popl2024}.
+\paragraphSD{Future work} includes the application of our techniques to languages that rely on lexical nesting for access control, {\eg} Javascript \cite{ooToSecurity}, to languages that support ownership types, {\eg} Rust, leveraged for verification \cite{leveragingRust-oopsla2019,RustHornBelt-pldi2022,verus-oopsla2023}, and to {features} such as uniqueness\cite{funk-ownership-oopsla2024,ocaml-ownership-icfp2024}. {These} different language paradigms may lead to a {refined view of the meaning of protection}. {We also want to investigate tighter integrations with the underlying Hoare logic and its framing operators.}